Bosnian police arrest at least 8 in soccer match-fixing case - WHIZ News

-SARAJEVO, Bosnia-Herzegovina (AP) — Bosnian prosecutors say referees and soccer officials have been arrested in a match-fixing investigation into the country’s second division.
+SARAJEVO, Bosnia-Herzegovina (AP) — Referees and soccer officials were among those arrested in Bosnia on Monday in a match-fixing investigation into the country’s second division, prosecutors said.

+Suspects are facing charges of organized crime, bribery and abuse of position, the Bosnian Prosecutor’s Office said in a statement.

 The arrests come while UEFA is looking to create a multi-national agency that would help coordinate match-fixing investigations.